input-output-hk/log-classifier/README.md

 - Currently, identifying the issue manually takes a decent amount of time and knowledge.
 Using classifier, the agent will be able to automate the identification of the issue without having to know all the known issues.
 - This is a Haskell program so the agent will need [stack](https://docs.haskellstack.org/en/stable/README/) and [Nix](https://nixos.org/) in order to use the classifier.
 Instruction on how to use it will be documented on different file.
 - The classifier cannot find any unknown/unique issues.

-## Installation and Configuration Instructions
-Please read the instructions available in [INSTALL.md](INSTALL.md)

 ## How it works